-- Return to more after school Implementation and enrichment of Social Recovery activities.
-Fund projects to support community - · A return to more traditional children's social care models while embedding learning from models tried during pandemic. - Demand managements as restriction easing may reveal hidden harm. - Availability of service placements for children increases.
+- Schools remain open to all pupils, but occasional outbreaks may cause disruption to bubbles and online learning for selfisolating pupils. - · Catch-up schemes implemented. targeting those with most learning loss. - · Return to more after school and enrichment activities. - · A return to more traditional children's social care models while embedding learning from models tried during pandemic. - Demand managements as restriction easing may reveal hidden harm. - · Availability of service placements for children increases.